DirkTorre/imdb_postgres/results.md

 <!-- https://www.convertcsv.com/csv-to-markdown.htm -->

+note for improvement: some actors are included in a movie when they are already passed away, this dataset does not contain all movies in which an actor was in.

 ## Movies and Ratings

 ### Which top 10 directors have the highest average imdb rating, considering only directors with at least 5 movies?